cambridge-mlg/acp/README.md

 * scikit-learn

 ### Installation
-ACP can be used as a fully-independent `pip` package.
+ACP can be utilized as a fully-independent `pip` package.
 You can download the framework by running the following command in the terminal:

 ```bash
 pip install acp-package